SethHibpshman/Counter-Game/README.md

 Counter Game is a two-player competitive button-mashing game built on the ESP32-S3 and programmed in MicroPython.
 Each player presses their button as fast as possible during a 10-second round, while live scores and a countdown timer update in real time on a shared OLED display.
 When time runs out, the winner is announced with a sparkle particle animation.

-The project was designed and built for **EENG 163: Introduction to Embedded Systems** at Eastern Washington University, covering hardware input handling, OLED display rendering, timing and debounce logic, and real-time game state management.
+The project was a first demonstration of my knowledge after reading a book on MicroPython and the ESP32 Module.
+This demo covers hardware input handling, OLED display rendering, timing and debounce logic, and real-time game state management.

 ## Functionality